Oxygen-Low/Bolt.diy/README.md

 cd Bolt.diy
 pnpm install
 ```
-You can also use Docker using our [latest stable package](https://github.com/Oxygen-Low/Bolt.diy/pkgs/container/bolt.diy-stable) or our [latest beta package](https://github.com/Oxygen-Low/Bolt.diy/pkgs/container/bolt.diy-beta).
+You can also use Docker using our [package](https://github.com/Oxygen-Low/Bolt.diy/pkgs/container/bolt.diy).

 After it finishes, you need to create the ``.env.local`` file.
 You can use ``.env.example`` for help.